paperbenni/paperbenni.github.io/content/posts/archfonts.md

 About an hour into a frantic troubleshooting session, I checked for updates again, and found two updates: freetype2 and the 32 bit version of it.

-I install them, and all the proglems are gone.
+I install them, and all the problems are gone.
 All of them.

 HOW??
 WHY??